kerchunkwow/kermudlet/README.md

 function expandAlias( command, echoBackToBuffer ) end

--- Sends output to the client main window which will be interpreted by the Mudlet client as having come from -- the MUD itself; this is super useful for testing newly-created triggers or recreating scenarios that are -- rare. function cfeedTriggers( text ) end
+-- Sends output to the client main window which will be interpreted by the Mudlet client as having -- come from the MUD itself; this is super useful for testing newly-created triggers or recreating -- scenarios that are rare. function cfeedTriggers( text ) end

--- These functions turn on/off Trigger processing for specific named Triggers; this is useful for functions -- that only apply within a specific context.
-When used in conjunction with tempTimer or tempTrigger, certain -- Triggers or groups of Triggers can be isolated. function enableTrigger( name ) end
+-- These functions turn on/off Trigger processing for specific named Triggers; this is useful for -- functions that only apply within a specific context.
+When used in conjunction with tempTimer or -- tempTrigger, certain Triggers or groups of Triggers can be isolated. function enableTrigger( name ) end

 function disableTrigger( name ) end

--- Returns the current time on a named stopwatch which was started earlier, for kermudlet the named timer is -- simply "timer" and is available everywhere in the project to get the current time to the milisecond; this -- can be used to measure deltas between in-game events or time function executions. function getStopWatchTime( timer ) end
+-- Returns the current time on a named stopwatch started earlier, for kermudlet the timer -- name is "timer" and is available everywhere in the project to get the current time to the -- ms; this can be used to measure deltas between in-game events or time function executions. function getStopWatchTime( timer ) end

--- Used in conjunction, these temporary Trigger/Timer functions are used frequently throughout kermudlet to -- string together chains of related events or to temporarily enable or disable different functionality -- throughout the project.
-These temp functions return integer IDs which must be stored in order to interact -- with their respect timers and triggers in the future.
-Often a sequence of if timer/kill timer/start timer -- will be used to "refresh" a timer in a situation where one may already exist for the same purpose and we -- only want the result to happen once. function tempTrigger( substring, code, expireAfter ) end
+-- Used in conjunction, these temporary Trigger/Timer functions are used frequently throughout -- kermudlet to string together chains of related events or to temporarily enable or disable -- different functionality throughout the project.
+These temp functions return integer IDs which -- must be stored in order to interact with their respect timers and triggers in the future.
+Often -- a sequence of if timer/kill timer/start timer will be used to "refresh" a timer in a situation -- where one may already exist for the same purpose and we only want the result to happen once. function tempTrigger( substring, code, expireAfter ) end